RickStrahl/WestwindToolkit/Westwind.Data/Readme.md

 from the binaries.
 There's no NuGet package just yet.
 The latest binaries can be found in the /libs folder.

+Requirements:
+* .NET 4.5 Runtime
+* EntityFramework 5.x (from NuGet)

-To run you will need the following assemblies:
+To run the Westwind.Data framework you will need the following assemblies:

 * Westwind.Data.dll
 * Westwind.Utilities.dll
+* EntityFramework 5.0 (from NuGet)

 ##Getting Started##
 *under construction*